 - Whether your customers require initial training, validation of their skills or development to take on higher-level roles, HDI will help them achieve these goals;

 - The HDI Portfolio creates a strong platform on which to build the values and skill strength as a Service and Support Professional;

 - The HDI portfolio offers role-based training.
 Different people need different knowledge and skills and the timing of their education is also important, in relation to when they come into and how long they’ve held the role;

-- Since its inception, over 100 organisations have earned the HDI Team Certified Award that recognises the team for its commitment to service excellence through the adoption of best practices and the acquisition of enhanced skills and knowledge;
+- Since its inception, over 100 organizations have earned the HDI Team Certified Award that recognizes the team for its commitment to service excellence through the adoption of best practices and the acquisition of enhanced skills and knowledge;

 - The HDI Standards and course content provide a great tool for team leaders and managers in recruiting, training and performance review activities;